DuckyBoi-XD/Python-Learn-Gamble/README.md

 # Python-Learn-Gamble
 The repo/project is based on learning how to code in python with a touch of experience and creating a game at the end to show my still (Gambling Game).

+# PyPi
+If your seeing this on the PyPi then most of this is irrelevant.
+If confused how to install:

+1. Open Terminal or Command Prompt with python installed

+2. use the code 'pip install luck-room-v1' or 'pip3 install luck-room-v1'

+3. Make sure the most recent version is installed (if you installed any previous versions you may need to uninstall and install again)

+4. Use the code 'luckroom' to play the game

+5. Enjoy c:

 ### As of for now this is my steps to successding this project:

 1. Learn the basics on how to code